gfruci/checkouttools/local_environment/README.md

 - Install jq command
 In order to run the BookingApp, it's needed to have jq installed.
-On iOS you can run this command: brew install jq
+On OSX you can run this command: brew install jq

 - Join the EG Vault security group